weirdgiraffe/git-cleanup-branches/README.md

 curl https://raw.githubusercontent.com/weirdgiraffe/git-cleanup-branches/master/git-cleanup-branches.py --output /usr/local/bin/git-cleanup-branches
 chmod +x /usr/local/bin/git-cleanup-branches
 ```

-Then open new shell and use as `git cleanup-branches`.
+Then open a new shell, go to a git repository and use it with `git cleanup-branches`.

-**Note:** you need python3 to be installed in order to run this script

 # examples

-Script gives you list of branches to be deleted and waits for confirmation:
+The script gives you a list of branches to be deleted and waits for confirmation:

 ```
 $ git cleanup-branches